 Preparation And Administration Instructions

-Each vial and pre-filled syringe contains a single dose of TEZSPIRE.
+Each vial, pre-filled syringe and pre-filled pen contain a single dose of TEZSPIRE.

 - Visually inspect TEZSPIRE for particulate matter and discoloration prior to administration.
 TEZSPIRE is a clear to opalescent, colorless to light yellow solution.
 Do not use TEZSPIRE if liquid is cloudy, discolored, or if it contains large particles or foreign particulate matter.
-Do not use if the vial or pre-filled syringe has been dropped or damaged or if the expiration date has passed.
+Do not use if the vial, pre-filled syringe or pre-filled pen has been dropped or damaged or if the expiration date has passed.

-- Inject TEZSPIRE 210 mg (contents of one vial or one pre-filled syringe as described below) subcutaneously into the upper arm, thigh, or abdomen, except for the 2 inches (5 cm) around the navel.
+- Inject TEZSPIRE 210 mg (contents of one vial, one pre-filled syringe or one pre-filled pen as described below) subcutaneously into the thigh or abdomen, except for the 2 inches (5 cm) around the navel.
+If a healthcare provider or caregiver administers the injection, the upper arm can also be used.
+A patient should not self-inject in the upper arm.
 TEZSPIRE should not be injected into areas where the skin is tender, bruised, erythematous, or hardened.
 It is recommended to rotate the injection site with each injection.

 Refer to Figure 1 to identify the pre-filled syringe components for use in the administration steps.